Investigating & resolving customer orders at a glance

 49 times out of 50, our client’s customers don’t have to ask this question.
 But sometimes one of their tens of thousands of orders gets lost or misdirected, leading to customer frustration and an average four-day investigation and resolution period.
 Our mission: to cut down resolution time, improve their employee experience, and become more proactive in addressing problems with orders.

-Laid out the seven legacy systems they currently use side-by-side to compare data and construct the story of a problematic order
+Laid out the seven legacy systems they currently use side-by-side to compare data and construct the story of a given problematic package

-Plotted the many different types of data (timestamps, location data, images, facility information, order details, customer details, and more) along the axis that best helped the investigative process: time
+Plotted the many different types of data (agent notes, customer communications, location data, images, facility information, order details, customer details, and more) along a single axis that best helped the investigative process: time.
+A comprehensive “Facebook timeline” for a shipment.

-Shaved off irrelevant or cryptic order information, while making details accessible with a single click
+Shaved off irrelevant or cryptic order information from legacy systems, while making details accessible with a single click

 Worked with our developers to construct a predictive algorithm based on historical data, and designed the presentation of that data to point the agent in a helpful direction without being intimidating or implying false accuracy